aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ##### AppCache or Server

 JavaScript is a completely different environment from native platforms.
-Implement caching on the client side would be silly once we have solutions already implemented for years.
-Developers willing to cache data with JavaScript, must stick Server Caching or AppCache — even if it's [a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).
+Implementing caching on the client side would be silly since solutions for caching have existed for years.
+Developers willing to cache data with JavaScript, must stick with Server Caching or AppCache — even if it's [a douchebag](http://alistapart.com/article/application-cache-is-a-douchebag).

 ## Encrypted Storage